 Apparatus.
 In the first phase of Experiment 3, eight experimental chambers identical to those used in Experiment 1 were used.
 However, in the second phase of the experiment, one fixed response lever (Model ENV-110M, Med Associates) was installed to the left of the pellet dispenser.

-Procedure.
-Rats were tested in four different sets of eight rats each.
-Rats were assigned randomly into one of the following groups: CS-30 Fix, CS-30 Var, CS-50 Fix, CS-50 Var.
-All groups of rats received 2 sessions of magazine training, identical to the training in the previous experiment, followed by 35 sessions of experimental testing.
+ProcedureRats were assigned randomly into one of the following groups: CS-30 Fix, CS-30 Var, CS-50 Fix, CS-50 Var.
+All rats received 2 sessions of magazine training, identical to the training in the previous experiment, followed by 35 sessions of experimental testing.
 In groups CS-30Fix and CS-50Fix, rats were exposed to tones of fixed durations and in groups CS-30Var and CS-50Var tones were of variable durations.
 CS durations were fixed at either 30 or 50 seconds, or variable at either 30 or 50 seconds.
 In the variable groups the duration of the tone was determined by an approximately exponential distribution with the appropriate average.
 Consequently, the likelihood of the tone ending at any point in time was constant.
 As in the previous experiment all subjects received pellets on an exponential distribution with a mean of 20 seconds during the ITI and no pellets curing the CS- presentations.
 After 35 sessions of inhibitory tone exposure, the fixed levers were placed into the experimental chambers, and rats were trained to bar press for food on a VI-30 schedule of reinforcement, followed by 7 sessions of a CS- training identical to the sessions of the first experimental phase.
 Subsequently, a Pavlovian to Instrumental Transfer (PIT) test was conducted, consisting of two sets of 8 tone presentations while rats were given the opportunity to bar press during an extinction test session.

 Results

-Figure 11 shows again that the average duration of a CS- had an impact on inhibitory learning but whether the CS- was of fixed or variable duration had an inconsistent effect.
+Figure 11 shows again that the average duration of a CS- had an impact on inhibitory learning but whether the CS- was of fixed or variable duration did not have a consistent effect.
 The figure shows the average difference between responding during the ITI and CS- for all groups.
 Figure 11 shows stronger inhibition in the CS-50 groups than in the CS-30 groups.
-However, the figure gives the impression that there was no difference between the fixed and variable CS-50 groups and that there might have been a difference in the CS-30 groups.
+However, the figure gives the impression that there was no difference between the fixed and variable CS-50 groups butthere might have been a difference in the CS-30 groups.

 As in the previous experiment we found an acquisition point for each subject.
 Figure 12 shows the cumulative distribution of change points for each group.
 The K-S test shows. .. .
 There was a significant effect of CS- duration for these three groups and groups CSxx and CSyy differed significantly from one another